Luis Arraez Player Props: Marlins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays surrender the third-most home runs in baseball (102 total, 1.4 per game).
+- Blue Jays pitchers combine to give up the third-most home runs in baseball (103 total, 1.4 per game).

-- The right-hander last pitched on Wednesday against the Baltimore Orioles, when he tossed 7 2/3 scoreless innings while giving up three hits.
+- The left-hander's most recent appearance came on Thursday against the Baltimore Orioles, when he threw 4 2/3 innings, surrendering two earned runs while allowing six hits.

+- The 32-year-old has put together a 4.31 ERA and 9 strikeouts per nine innings in 14 games this season, while giving up a batting average of .264 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.